 January.
 While most scholars view the eight stages of yoga as sequential stages of evolvement, Yogacharya Iyengar experienced that this is not the case.
-Each anga is an aspect of yogic practice and it is not possible to separate the practice as being practice of asanas, concentration (dharana), meditation (dhyana) and so on.
+Each anga is an aspect of yogic practice and it is not possible to separate the practice as being practice of asanas, concentration (dharana), meditation (dhyana), and so on.
 Each practice deeply involves the other aspects also.
 Perfect asana is not possible without immense concentration and when it is so done the practitioner is in a meditative state.
 In such a practice the breathing is rhythmic (pranayama), the mind is involuting (pratyahara)and the practitioner experiences the glimpse of the universal vastness (Samadhi).
 To achieve this perfect asana requires discipline (yama niyama).
 There has to be a perfect balance of the body, harmony in the cells.
 While the body is exhibitive, the mind is contemplative.
 The pose appears dynamic within the sphere of stability.
 There is no loss of energy and after the practice the practitioner feels rejuvenated.

 What is really different about Iyengar yoga compared with other yogas?

 The technique, you know today the world has improved to such an extent, we call high technics.
-So I thought that each of the pose when we do should have zero pressure, that there should be, I have to adjust my muscles, I have to adjust my joints so that the pressure is not too much on one side too less on the other side that’s known as zero pressures, so I thought bringing zero pressures then the moment I learnt to bring zero pressures the mind is to become very light and in that lightness I learned that there is something in this presentation which gives the mind as an instrument of observation not as an actor.
+So I thought that each of the poses we do should have zero pressure, that there should be, I have to adjust my muscles, I have to adjust my joints so that the pressure is not too much on one side too less on the other side that’s known as zero pressures, so I thought bringing zero pressures then the moment I learnt to bring zero pressures the mind is to become very light and in that lightness, I learned that there is something in this presentation which gives the mind as an instrument of observation not as an actor.

 Individuality versus Universality

 Conceive the body as a tube with the skin being the tube and everything inside the skin being the contents or conceive the body as being a river with the skin being the banks of the river and everything inside being the contents of that river i.e. the flowing water.
 Now, in an asana done “Universally” there is an uninterrupted flow of the contents of the body that results in the subjective experience of universality and non-individualism in that asana.
-Normally for us the contents of the body gets caught somewhere in contraction or tightness of the muscles so that the subjective experience is one of individuality i.e. one feels one’s separate self while doing the asana.
+Normally for us, the contents of the body get caught somewhere in contraction or tightness of the muscles so that the subjective experience is one of individuality i.e. one feels one’s separate self while doing the asana.

 Individuality versus Universality Exercise

-Do Chaturanga Dandasana or Urdhva Mukha Svanasana and feel which way does the contents of the body move in the feet, lower legs, knees, upper legs, hips, abdomen, chest, neck, head and even in the eyes.
-Does it all move in the same direction and at the same speed or are there some areas where the direction of the contents is reversed or where the rate of movement is different from the other areas.
+Do Chaturanga Dandasana or Urdhva Mukha Svanasana and feel which way does the contents of the body move in the feet, lower legs, knees, upper legs, hips, abdomen, chest, neck, head, and even in the eyes.
+Does it all move in the same direction and at the same speed or are there some areas where the direction of the contents is reversed or where the rate of movement is different from the other areas?
 Try to make the contents all move in the same direction at the same exact rate and notice the difference in the feeling of universality or individuality.